vesuxyz/docs/docs/explore/index.md

 - Isolating pools (and respective funds) into separate `Pool` instances
 - Removing hooks and extensions
 - Simplifying pool state and logic into a single `Pool` contract
-- Externalizing `VToken` into stand-alone ERC-4626 vaults
+- Externalizing `vToken` into stand-alone ERC-4626 vaults